 Valori is an Episcopal priest canonically resident in the Diocese of Western North Carolina.
 She spent ten years in parish ministry and is currently serving as Interim Rector at Calvary Episcopal Church in Columbia, MO, in addition to her work as a church marketing and communications consultant, spiritual director, and conference/retreat planner.
 Valori serves the Diocese of Missouri on the Pastoral Response Team, the Diocesan Companion Committee, and as a Spiritual Director.

 Certified in interim ministry through the Clergy Leadership Institute and as a trainer for the Community Resiliency Model of the Trauma Resource Institute, Valori is also a trained clergy coach.
 Valori served the Diocese of WNC on the Continuing Education Committee and on the Executive Council.
 She is also a founding co-director, then board member, for Play if Forward Scholarship, a non-profit music education agency born in Atlanta, GA, now a program of Integral Steps in CO.

 Prior to her tenure as a parish priest, Valori enjoyed a successful career in the nonprofit world as Executive Director of several victim advocacy agencies, specializing in nonprofit start-up, troubleshooting, board development, and training.
 Prior to that, she worked in marketing and public relations in the medical/mental health industry while maintaining a freelance general marketing business.

-Valori attended The School of Theology at the University of the South in Sewanee, TN where she received her Masters of Divinity in 2005 and her Doctor of Ministry in 2010.
+Valori is a graduate of Rutgers University and attended The School of Theology at the University of the South in Sewanee, TN where she received her Masters of Divinity in 2005 and her Doctor of Ministry in 2010.
 Valori married Steve Sherer in 1988.
-They have three grown children and currently reside in Shelby, NC.
+They have three grown children and currently reside in Columbia, MO.